Commercial Kitchens

 The hood will not feature any supply plenums, as there will be no dedicated makeup air unit.
 Instead, the MAU and RTU will be combined into a Dedicated Outdoor Air System (DOAS) unit, which will deliver fully conditioned and dehumidified makeup air while also heating and cooling the space.
 This reduces ductwork and installation complexity, resulting in reduced installation costs.

-Figure 3 - DOAS Kitchen Airflows
+FIGURE 3 – DOAS KITCHEN AIRFLOWS

 This design approach is illustrated in Figure 3.
 All of the air supplied by the DOAS unit is fully conditioned and dehumidified as it enters the space, where it will mix with warm air from internal loads providing comfortable conditions as it passes through the space before being captured by the hood and exhausted from the building.